EU observers say Guinea vote valid; opposition protests

 All seven opposition candidates, including Diallo, called on Monday for the results of the election to be scrapped due to fraud.

-Conde's victory in 2010 - in Guinea's first democratic elections since independence from France in 1958 - ended two years of military rule, but was rejected by Diallo as fraudulent.
+Conde's election in 2010 - Guinea's first democratic elections since independence from France in 1958 - ended two years of military rule, but was rejected by Diallo as fraudulent.

-In a possible sign of division within the opposition, the deputy head of Diallo's UFDG party, the largest opposition group, said on Tuesday it was too early to reject the election before the official results had been announced.
+In an apparent sign of division within the opposition, the deputy head of Diallo's UFDG party, the largest opposition group, said on Tuesday it was too early to reject the election before the official results had been announced.

-(Writing by Makini Brice and Daniel Flynn; Editing by Tom Heneghan, Leslie Adler and Ken Wills)
+(Writing by Makini Brice and Daniel Flynn; Editing by Matthew Mpoke Bigg, Tom Heneghan and Leslie Adler)